 How Far Can a Tortoise Walk?

-Depending on the species and size, a tortoise can travel between 300 meters to 100 kilometers in a single day.
-Smaller tortoises tend to travel further than larger, heavier tortoises.
+Depending on the species and size, a tortoise can travel 300 meters to 100 kilometers daily.
+Smaller tortoises usually travel further than larger, heavier tortoises.

-Rocks and other obstacles also pose a navigational challenge for tortoises, making it harder for them to travel great distances.
+Rocks and other obstacles also pose a navigational challenge for tortoises, making it harder to travel significant distances.

 Also, the journal describes how researchers discovered that adults couldn’t travel more than 1 km without the risk of overheating, so they make shorter trips of 0.5 km between refuges.